aws-samples/serverless-patterns/apigw-lambda-qldb-terraform/README.md

 # Amazon API Gateway to AWS Lambda to Amazon QLDB

-This pattern shows how to deploy a SAM template with Amazon API Gateway, AWS Lambda and Amazon Quantum Ledger Database (QLDB).
+This pattern shows how to deploy a template with Amazon API Gateway, AWS Lambda and Amazon Quantum Ledger Database (QLDB).
 The API Gateway exposes a REST API with a number of methods.
 Each API method uses a Lambda proxy integration to invoke a separate AWS Lambda function that interacts with a ledger in Amazon QLDB.
 This allows you to create a new Person record, update the record, delete the record, view the current state of the record, and view the entire revision history.

-Learn more about this pattern at Serverless Land Patterns: << Add the live URL here >>
+Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/apigw-lambda-qldb-terraform

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.